News From The World's Mayor | Joshua T. Berglan

 Fund a Hub or Equipment Tier

-Investors and foundations can fund an entire hub at $32,591.
+Investors and foundations can fund an entire planned hub at $32,591.
 Individuals can fund specific equipment tiers starting at just $50 — cameras, Starlink terminals, solar gear, school fees.
 Every dollar is tracked.

 Path 03 · Personal Support